 In general, players will fit into six main categories:

 - Squad Leader (SL)

 - Fire Team Leader (FTL)

 Squad Leader (SL)

 Squad leaders will be commanding between 2 and 4 Fire Teams.
 It is their duty to issue mission orders and general commands to those in their ranks.
 Although they are the commanding officer, they are riflemen before all else, and they should always strive to lead by example.

 Fire Team Leader (FTL)

-A Fire Team Leader are the point person for each battalion.
-They are the conduit between the soldiers and the Squad Leaders and disseminate information effectively to ensure that orders from higher ups are executed effectively.
+A Fire Team Leader is the point person for each battalion.
+They are the conduit between the soldiers and the Squad Leaders and disseminate information effectively to ensure that orders from higher-ups are executed effectively.